stevenschwenke/Javaland-2017/src/main/resources/java9Modularization.md

 * "Restrcturing your code base with Java 9", Rabea Gransberger, 1. talk Tuesday, [slides](https://speakerdeck.com/rgra/restrukturierung-der-code-basis-mit-java-9), [code](https://rgra.github.io)

 ## TL;DR
-TODO insert short description about what is going on here
 * new important topic in Java 9: Modularization (of JDK, JRE and for your applications)

 ## Advantages modules vs monolith